cheind/py-control/Readme.md

 ![particle_trajectory](etc/particle_trajectory0.png)

-Note how the proportional controller overshoots (it basically accelerates all the way until it recognizes it's too late).
+Note, how the proportional controller overshoots (it basically accelerates all the way until it recognizes it's too late).
 The dynamic process is implement by inheriting from `ctrl.Process` and providing the necessary methods.

 ```Python
 class MoveParticleProcess(ctrl.Process):